bitcoin/bitcoin/doc/developer-notes.md

 - **Symbol naming conventions**.
 These are preferred in new code, but are not required when doing so would need changes to significant pieces of existing code.
-  - Variable and namespace names are all lowercase, and may use `_` to separate words (snake_case).
+  - Variable (including function arguments) and namespace names are all lowercase, and may use `_` to separate words (snake_case).
     - Class member variables have a `m_` prefix.
     - Global variables have a `g_` prefix.